Understand your fleet management costs and learn how to reduce spending

 We have split these into capital costs and corporate costs.

 The capital costs of your fleet include:

 Not only does this include the actual figure of buying or leasing the fleet vehicle, but also the cost of acquiring the money to do so.

-This can differ across companies, depending on accounting procedures and financial position, however, it is imperative that you start here when looking at your fleet management costs, otherwise the results of your subsequent calculations will always be skewed.
+This can differ across companies, depending on accounting procedures and financial position.
+It’s imperative, however, that you start here when looking at your fleet management costs, otherwise the results of your subsequent calculations will always be skewed.

-A good fleet management company will be able to lay this out in black and white, and once you know your base financial position you can start to act.
+A good fleet management company will be able to lay this out in clearly, and once you know your base financial position you can start to act.

 Lowering capital costs

-Taking this approach has the potential to cut your leasing costs by as much as 10%, but this does need to be managed strategically: just choosing the cheapest option every time doesn’t always work out in the long run.
+Taking this approach can have the potential to cut your leasing costs by as much as 10%, but this third party agreement does need to be managed strategically – choosing the cheapest option every time doesn’t always work out in the long run.

 Depreciation is a major part of capital cost, accounting for as much as 40% of the total cost of running a vehicle.
-From a fleet management perspective, there are many elements to consider right, from:
+From a fleet management perspective, there are many elements to consider including:

 Picking vehicles with strong predicted used values